Chapmip/micropython-stm32-examples/README.md

 Inevitably, code written in Micropython will run considerably slower than C code.
 I only found this to be a problem, though, during one experiment with the SPI bus, in which Micropython code is unable to keep up with the high speed of the bus (up to 21 MHz).
 Even in this case, I was able to work around this limitation by re-writing the critical section of code using inline assembler code.

-The master repository for my `iol.py` module (included here as a sub-moduler) can be found [here](https://github.com/Chapmip/micropython-stm32-iol).
+The master repository for my `iol.py` module (included here as a sub-module) can be found [here](https://github.com/Chapmip/micropython-stm32-iol).

 ### Getting started